technoabsurdist/minimal-ml/README.md

 - `text_to_speech`: Command for converting text to speech.
 Requires text argument.
 - `translate_and_talk`: Command for translating and converting text to speech.
 Requires text and target language arguments.
 - `youtube_download_mp4`: Command for downloading Youtube videos in MP4 format.
 Requires a URL argument.
+- `audio_enhancement`: Command for enhancing the quality of an mp3 or wav file.

 Each command can be used by running `python main.py [command]` followed by the necessary arguments.
 For specific details on each command and its required arguments, use `python main.py [command] -h`.